Fuel management systems: Increase efficiency, reduce costs

 1. Lower costs through good driving habits

 One way to improve fuel efficiency is by driving the speed limit.
-After 50 mph, fuel economy drops off at a rate of $0.20 per gallon every five MPH faster drivers go.
+After 50 mph, fuel economy drops off at a rate of $0.20 per gallon every five MPH faster that drivers go.
 Engines are optimized for travel at the speed limit, so speeding often leads to wasted fuel.

 Fuel management systems can help identify vehicle speeding and harsh braking events.
 This information helps you understand and support good driving across your fleet.

 Another way fuel management systems can help you identify good driving habits and improve fuel efficiency is through reduced idling time.
 Long-haul trucks often idle for six to eight hours a day.
-Especially for larger fleets, wasted fuel expenses can add up to be a significant expense.
+Especially for larger fleets, wasted fuel can add up to a significant expense.

-Fleet managers can analyze and incentivize good fuel conservation behavior by leveraging fuel management system data.
+Fleet managers can analyze and incentivize good fuel conservation behavior by using fuel management system data.
 Vehicle-specific data on idling and driving behavior allows fleet managers to accurately identify inefficient or abnormal activity by measuring changes over time with fuel and trend reports.

 Fuel management data also helps fleet managers identify drivers who need coaching.
 Coaching can come in different forms.
 For example, you could set up automated alerts when certain driving behaviors are detected.
 This flexibility enables fleet managers to determine what’s right for their fleet.